duckduckboom/cinema-tickets/README.md

 This project has been designed so that it is simple to navigate and iterate on in the future.

-- `src/` — CLI, business logic, services, and even the third-party integrations.
+- `src/` — CLI, business logic, services, and the third-party integrations.
-- `test/` — Mirrors `src/` directory structure to ensure a clear and maintainable organisation for all tests.
+- `test/` — Mirrors `src/` directory structure for clear and maintainable test organisation.
 - `manualCall.js` — Can be manually changed to interact with the TicketService directly.